 Campus policies related to computers

-- Operating systems that are not supported by the vendor are not allowed unless a written exception has been granted by the Division of IT.
+- Computers must be centrally managed and operating systems used must be supported by the vendor.
+If this is not the case, a written exception must be granted by the Division of IT.

 - Physical security